Day Trips From Lisbon

 Porto: A trip to the second-largest city in Portugal

-We can absolutely recommend the Baumhaus Apartments.
-We stayed there as well and loved it.
+If you are staying overnight, we recommend the Baumhaus Apartments.
+We’ve stayed there ourselves and loved it.

 How to get from Lisbon to Porto

 Have you ever been to Lisbon and know some great places to visit in the area?
-Is your favorite destination on our list?
+Is your favorite day trip on our list?
 Please let us know in the comments below!